rodrigo1995vav/fullstack-financetracker-webapp/README.md

+# WebApp built for the FullStack challange from Alkemy
+   This project is far from finished but is the farthest I could come given the amount of time I had in my hands.
+   Hopefully is enough to advance the next stage

 # Expense-Income Tracker with JWT/Auth
    At the WebApp you can see your current balance, you can create transactions as well you are able to edit and delete.
    This project was built using: -ReactJS (v18.1.0) -NodeJS (v17.7.2 ) -Express(v4.18.1) -Sequelize (V6.19.0)